fenrishunter500/FATEBOOK/Transformation.md

 3. Not only have you been suffused with magical energies, but so too has the environment around you.
 Gain one free invoke of a Situational Aspect this combat when attempting either a Create an Advantage or Overcome action.
 4. The latent energies of your powers has permeated throughout your core, increasing your ability to recover from serious blows.
 You may lower the severity of a single consequence you have received during this combat from Moderate to Mild.

-Just like in your favorite magical girls anime, this Transformation Phase takes no time at all in game despite being  "on screen" for an amount of time
+Just like in your favorite magical girls anime, this Transformation Phase takes no time at all in game despite being "on screen" for a relative amount of time.
+Feel free to dress up your transformations as you see fit!
+It's even possible that your transformation takes on a different form every combat!

+	GMs, don

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODkzMDMxODUsNTIyOTM0MjcwLDE2Mz
-c1NzEwNDYsOTcyNjc2ODEyLDEwMDUxNzczNTYsLTUzNjIyODc1
-NSwtMTg2OTk4NTU4MiwtNTMzOTU1MjFdfQ==
+eyJoaXN0b3J5IjpbLTg4MTgzNzk4OSw1MjI5MzQyNzAsMTYzNz
+U3MTA0Niw5NzI2NzY4MTIsMTAwNTE3NzM1NiwtNTM2MjI4NzU1
+LC0xODY5OTg1NTgyLC01MzM5NTUyMV19
 -->